Keep Up With Us

 Weather not cooperating with your outdoor plans?
-As much as we love hiking, biking and all the other –ing outdoor activities, we understand that a little (or a big) rainstorm can be enough to steer you indoors.
+As much as we love hiking, biking and all the other outdoor activities, we understand that a little (or a big) rainstorm can be enough to steer you indoors.
 Don’t let the weather dampen the fun.
-Try these five picks instead:
+Try these five picks of what to do on a rainy day in Breckenridge instead:

 One crack at the rope swing should be enough to remind anyone that the Breckenridge Recreation Center isn’t an ordinary fitness gym.
 Still not convinced?
 Take a trip down the waterslide or pull on sticky shoes for a go at the climbing wall.
 Oh yeah, there’s a track, tennis courts, weights, cardio equipment, sauna and more.
 Plus, the Stephen C. West Ice Arena offers indoor public ice skating all year long.